wp-plugins/videowhisper-live-streaming-integration/readme.txt

 2. Embed live video streaming and chat,
 3. Embed live video streaming only.

+Latest version includes:
+* codec and quality settings
+* iOS transcoding support for iPhone, iPad playback
+* usage permissions by role, email, id, name
+* premium channels
+* limit broadcasting and watch time per channel
+* stats
-Latest version includes P2P groups support for better, faster video streaming and lower rtmp server bandwidth usage.
+* P2P groups support for better, faster video streaming and lower rtmp server bandwidth usage

 Use this software for adding to your site, features like on justin tv, ustream tv, mogulus, livestream, stickam, blog tv, live yahoo or their clones and alternatives.